ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 This describes the automated setup using our oracle initialization script.

-Please scroll down to part 2.
-For manual setup instructions.
+Please scroll down to part 2 for manual setup instructions.

 **Setup required libraries**